gokh4nozturk/repo-analyzer/README.md

 - Rust and Cargo (1.70.0 or newer)
 - Git (for repository analysis)
-- AWS account with S3 access (for report uploading)
+- AWS account with S3 access (for direct S3 upload) or use our API service (no credentials needed)

 ### Building from Source